storyfeet/dugi_bialan/content/works/little_red.md

 # He knocked on the door, and said in a small voice, "I'm your grandchild, I have vegetable soup for you.

-go "o giama lon ensa, i zi zi mi"
+go "o guma lon ensa, i zi zi mi"

 # "O come inside my grandchild she said"

-vo-ezan wei giama lon ensa, wei mugo ei is-ma gin belas una won.
+vo-ezan wei guma lon ensa, wei mugo ei is-ma gin belas una won.

 # The wolf came inside, and ate up this granny in one mouthful